lourish/wp-offer/README.md

 ## Develop/Test/Build

-The project builds using maven.
+The project is written in Java and builds using Maven.
 Run the following to build and test the project:

 ```
 ./mvnw install
 ```

-Integration tests use an in-memory Redis server for persistence.
-The port can be configured by setting the property `spring.redis.port` (e.g. as a JVM -D flag)
+Integration tests (suffixed with IntegTest in the code) use an in-memory Redis server for persistence.
+The port can be configured by setting the property `spring.redis.port` (e.g. as a JVM -D flag).

-This project has been built on macOS X with the Oracle JDK

 ## Run